 The room on West 69th Street was replaced in 1926 by a saloon on the same street that had been converted into a chapel.
 Despite the effects of the Great Depression, enough money was eventually saved to purchase a double house on Detroit Avenue in 1932.
 This house would remain the home of Our Lady of Mt.
 Carmel until 1949, when post war prosperity (and a financially successful Our Lady of Mt.
 Carmel celebration) enabled the parish to begin construction of a building to house both a school and church.
 As the parish continued to thrive through both the contributions of a growing congregation and the revenue raised by its annual festival, a parish hall was constructed in 1951 and work soon began on a new church.
 Taking about one year to construct, Our Lady of Mt.
 Carmel Catholic Church was dedicated on April 19, 1953.

 As residents of Cleveland's larger Italian neighborhoods relocated outside of the city in suburbs and new ethnic neighborhoods, the Mount Carmel community would retain a strong presence in the west side of Cleveland.
 While the small Italian community did not escape the effects of assimilation and suburbanization, the church's commitment to the neighborhood intensified.
 Under the guidance of Pastor Rev. Marino Frascati, Our Lady of Mt.
-Carmel helped lead the efforts to redevelop the neighborhood and create what is now known as the Detroit Shoreway neighborhood.
+Carmel helped lead the efforts to redevelop the neighborhood and create what became known as the Detroit Shoreway neighborhood.